Contents

 In the big picture, frequency of taking creatine monohydrate is less important than meeting your daily dosage goals.

-Over time, maintaining the correct daily dose—whether through a loading phase or during regular maintenance—is what truly contributes to achieving and sustaining high creatine levels in your muscles, thereby optimizing the supplement's effectiveness for primarily anaerobic performance (resistance training), but for aerobic performance (cardiovascular exercise) too.
+Over time, maintaining the correct daily dose—whether through a loading phase or during regular maintenance—is what truly contributes to achieving and sustaining high creatine levels in your muscles, thereby optimizing the popular supplement’s effectiveness for primarily anaerobic performance (resistance training), but for aerobic exercise (cardiovascular exercise) too.

-Ultimately, routine is the name of the game -- making creatine supplementation easier to stick to and benefit from over the long term.
-With these guidelines, you can optimize creatine supplementation benefits for muscle growth, muscle strength, muscle size, physical performance and more.
+Ultimately, routine is the name of the game – making creatine supplementation easier to stick to and benefit from over the long term.
+With these guidelines, you can optimize creatine supplementation support for muscle growth, muscle strength, muscle size, physical performance and more.